BristolRSE/bristolrse.github.io/source/how-tos/parallel_R.rst

 There are many strategies for writing `R <https://www.r-project.org/>`_ programs that make use of parallelism.
 The ``parallel`` package is part of base R (since R 2.14.0), enabling out-of-the-box multi-process parallelism (for single and multiple hosts).
 If you want to run R using of multiple cores on a single computer, or a small number of networked computers, this is a good place to start.
-The CRAN Task View `High-Performance and Parallel Computing with R <https://cran.r-project.org/web/views/HighPerformanceComputing.html>`_ lists many packages relevant to R in parallel using HPC resources.
+The CRAN Task View `High-Performance and Parallel Computing with R <https://cran.r-project.org/web/views/HighPerformanceComputing.html>`_ lists many packages relevant to employing parallelism in R.

 This how-to article is concerned with **running R in parallel on high-performance computing (HPC) clusters**, in which a `job scheduler <https://en.wikipedia.org/wiki/Job_scheduler>`_ distributes user-submitted jobs to compute nodes and `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ is used for communication in multi-node parallel jobs.
 In particular, the how-to focuses on a small number of methods for running parallel R that have been tested on the `University of Bristol ACRC's HPC facilities <https://www.bristol.ac.uk/acrc/high-performance-computing/>`_.